iambrj/notes/intro-language.md

 - However, right hemisphere is also involved in language acquisition --- children whose right hemispheres are removed do not develop language.
 -

+# Morphology: The Words of Language
+- Content words (aka open class words): words carrying semantic content (e.g. children, anarchism, purple, etc).
+- Function words (aka closed class words): words carrying little/no semantic content, but specify grammatical relations.
+- E.g. of word with no semantic content is it in "it's raining".
+- Brain treats function words and content words differently.
+E.g. when asked to count the number of Fs in the following:

+  FINISHED FILES ARE THE
+  RESULTS OF YEARS OF SCIENTIFIC
+  STUDY COMBINED WITH THE
+  EXPERIENCE OF YEARS

+  people usually come up with 3, when the answer is 6 (people forget to count OFs)
+- In slips of tongues, people usually switch content words but rarely function words.
+- They play a different role in language acquisition as well, children tend to omit function words first, e.g. "doggie barking".
+- Morpheme: most elemental unit of grammatical form (e.g. boy, boy + ish, boy + ish + ness).
+It is an arbitrary unit of sound and meaning, aka linguistic sign.
+- Morphology (morph + ology): science of (word) forms
+- Morphemes may have one or more syllables, e.g. 'a' (single syllable, as in amoral or asexual), 'crocodile'.
+- Meaning of a morpheme must be constant.
+However, two similar sounding morphemes may have different meanings (e.g. 'er' in 'singer' and 'nicer' mean two different things) and two similar meaning morphemes and sound differently (e.g. 'er' and 'ster' in 'singer' and 'singster' mean the same thing).
+  Emphasis on (sound, meaning) tuple.
+- Discreteness is one of the fundamental properties of human language --- morphemes form words, words form phrases, phrases form sentences.
+- Components of morphological knowledge: what are the individual morphemes, what are the rules for combining them.
+- Free morphemes are words by themselves (boy, cat, shoe) and bound morphemes are not words by themselves, but parts of larger words (prefixes un-, a-, bi and suffixes -ing, -er)
+- Suffixes in one language may be prefixes in another and vice versa
+- Affixes may play different roles in different languages
+- Infix: in-fuckin-credible
+- Circumfixing: both prefixing and suffixing, with possibly parts of the base morpheme chopped off.
+E.g. German does it.
+- Morphologically complex words are made up of root morpheme + one or more affixes
+- Root may or may not be a word by itself.
+- Root word + affix = stem
+- Base = root word or stem with affix
+- Bound roots: roots that do not occur in isolation and acquire meaning only when used in combination with other morphemes, e.g. 'ceive' in 'conceive', 'receive', 'perceive', etc
+- Derivational morpheme: morphemes like -ify and -cation which when added to a base form a new word (called the derived word) with new meaning.
+- Derivational morphemes have semantic content, they may change the grammatical class to which words belong.
+They may/may not change sounds of other morphemes in the word, e.g. sane/sanity & need/needless.
+- Morphological analysis: essentially pattern matching?